SANDAG/ABM/src/asim/configs/README_configs.md

 * re-named columns in households and persons
 * Kept all columns from landuse.
 Decreasing the number of landuse columns might make a substantial impact on RAM requirements as they are often jointed to the person and hh tables
 ---
+Disaggregate Accessibilities
+* Currently set number of origin zones to 5000 and number of destinations to 100.
+These should be reviewed.
+---
 _annotate_landuse.yaml_

 * Capped the employment density (tot_emp / acre) to 500